Erasiel/algds-eng/exercises/09_graphs/exercises_09_graphs.md

 ### Exercise 2

 How can we represent graphs?
+Describe at least two different approaches.
+Compare these representations by designing algorithms for the following problems and analysing their time complexities afterwards:
+- For a vertex $u$, return a list of $u$'s neighbors
+- For two vertices $u$ and $v$, checks if the edge $u \rightarrow v$ is in the graph
+- Returns the list of all edges in the graph

+Which is the most commonly used graph representation?

+---

+### Exercise 3

-Describe and implement at least two distinct approaches by creating subclasses of the `Graph` abstract class in the snippet below.
-Assume all nodes are identified by a string (e.g. `"A"`, `"B"`, etc.) and the data structure implements a simple graph (i.e. a graph without duplicate edges or self-loops).
+Implement the adjacency list representation by creating a subclass of the `Graph` abstract class in the code snippet below.
+Assume all vertices are identified by a string, and the data structure implements a *simple graph* (i.e. a graph without duplicate edges or self-loops).

 ```py
 from abc import ABC, abstractmethod